tiepdotme/marabesi.com/_posts/2017-05-31-laravel-custom-validator.md

 }
 ```

-Here we'e changed the required rule by the one we've created.
+Here we have changed the required rule by the one we've created.
 The name is the same of our method, but in [snake case](https://en.wikipedia.org/wiki/Snake_case) and without the *validate* prefix.

 ## Important tips to be aware of

 1. We used the class AppServiceProvider to register our validator, it is practical and fast.
-But depending on the situation
-you might want to create your own service provider to register those classes.
+But depending on the situation you might want to create your own service provider to register those classes.

 ## Empty fields trap

 All custom validations do not accept empty fields by default.
-If you want to have it you must override the property
-`$implicitRules` otherwise your validation method will not be fired.
+If you want to have it you must override the property `$implicitRules` otherwise your validation method will not be fired.